Bantr/Window/README.md

 - **HASURA_GRAPHQL_USER_SECRET** - Required to download the get the graphql types (runs before dev-server).
 - **API_ROOT** - The address of the api.
 This should be set to **api.bantr.app*

+##### How do you obtain the **HASURA_GRAPHQL_USER_SECRET**?
+###### Create a Steam profile
+To login into Bantr's webapp it requires you to login with a Steam account.
+If you are not really into gaming, you may not be familiar with [Steam](https://store.steampowered.com/).
+Steam is a cloud based gaming library created by the company Valve.
+It provides a place where you have access to all your games at once and can easily buy new games in the associated Steam shop.
+It offers more features than that of course.
+Counterstrike Global Offensive is also made by Valve.
+By logging in with a steam account we immediately have access to valuable game and user information.

+###### **HASURA_GRAPHQL_USER_SECRET**
-How do you obtain the **HASURA_GRAPHQL_USER_SECRET**? <br/> Go to the current Bantr.app and login with your steam account (create one if you don't have one, they are free).
-When authenticated open a new tab and surf to https://api.bantr.app/auth/session.
+Go to the [Bantr.app](https://bantr.app) and login with your steam account.
+You should have access to [Bantr.app/csgo/dashboard](https://bantr.app/csgo/dashboard).
+If that works you are authorized.
+Next, open a new tab and surf to https://api.bantr.app/auth/session.
 This will return your session object.
 One of the keys will be **'graphQLKey'**.
 This is the key you need.